 The "Return to Europe" was the defining trend in Latvia's foreign policy after the collapse of the Soviet Union.
 This trend simultaneously implied that Latvia was forcefully "taken out" of Europe by the Soviet Union, and that its rightful place was with Western Europe rather than with the Soviet Union's successor-Russia.
-An ordinary citizen sees Europe as a guarantee of Latvia's development, security, and prosperity.288 According to the latest Eurobarometer data from June 2019 (published in August 2019) 44% of Latvians believe that the image of the EU is positive (EU28289 - 45%), 46% see it in neutral light (EU28 - 37%), and only 9% see it in a negative light (much worse result than the EU28 - 17%).
-Furthermore, 76% of Latvians identify themselves as EU citizens (EU28 - 73%).290 portantly, following the initiative by the former president Raimonds Vejonis, the law on automatic citizenship for non-citizen children was approved in the Parliament in October 2019 (and will enter into force on 1 January 2020).292 It is crucial to note that previously, citizenship was granted to non-citizen children only after the parents had requested it.
+An ordinary citizen sees Europe as a guarantee of Latvia's development, security, and prosperity.
+According to the latest Eurobarometer data from June 2019 (published in August 2019) 44% of Latvians believe that the image of the EU is positive (EU28 - 45%), 46% see it in neutral light (EU28 - 37%), and only 9% see it in a negative light (much worse result than the EU28 - 17%).
+Furthermore, 76% of Latvians identify themselves as EU citizens (EU28 - 73%).